codechangers/codecontest.org/_tutorials/blocks/newCharacterSet.md

+---
+title: New Character Set
-﻿# Create a new Character set
+subtitle: Learn how to add a new set of characters to your game.
+tags: [customize]
+author: jason
+---
 ## 1. Uploading an image
 First, we need to upload a new image to use for the new _character_ set.
 To do this we will go into the `preload` _method_ in **game.js** and add a new image named after the new _character_ set.
 ```javascript